moritzploss/ex-patterns/README.md

 Let's be clear -- the `when` function is just that: a function.
 That being said, it can be used much like the [`case`](https://elixir-lang.org/getting-started/case-cond-and-if.html#case) control flow structure in Elixir, and the syntax will probably make more sense if you think about it like any other control flow structure in JavaScript.
+In a way, it's similar to JavaScript's `switch` statement!

 Let's start by importing the `when` function together with the `end` keyword and some placeholders: